-If you’ve had your application for refinance denied, the result can feel confusing and disappointing.
+If you’ve had your application for refinance denied, you may feel confused and disappointed.
 But getting a no isn’t the end of the road.

 There are some common reasons why your loan may have been denied.
 By understanding those factors, you can take steps to correct any gaps or weak spots in your application and possibly improve your chances of refinancing in the future.
 Considering the advantages of refinancing for many borrowers, the effort might be worth it.